 - 4. To what phase of disaster management is this document related?
-There were five options available: Prevention, Preparedness, Response and Recovery and Nonspecific. - 5.
+There were five options available: Prevention, Preparedness, Response and Recovery and Non-specific. - 5.
 Who is the target of the document?
 Even though the general target is always children, the items we come across might not always be directly addressed to them but to parents, teachers or other professionals and collectives. - 6.
 Is the document produced for children of a specific age? - 7.
 To what type of activity/program/plan/policy does this document belong?
 What is the name of the activity/program/plan/policy?
 For instance, when we came across an online game that was part of an educational program, all the games and activities in the program were collected and tagged accordingly. - 8.
 What is the scale of the activity/program/plan/policy?
 We set three levels: Local/Municipal, Regional and National. - 9.
 What is the level of children's participation?
 The activities/programs/plans/policies in which children and young people participated in disaster management decision-making processes were tagged according to the steps of Hart's children and youth participation ladder (UNICEF 1992): 1. adult-initiated with decisions shared with youth; 2. youth-initiated and directed; 3. youth-initiated with decisions shared with adults.

-Second, the scoping was used to identify key practitioners to be interviewed.
+Second, the scoping was used to identify key practitioners (77) to be interviewed.
 These practitioners, experts and/or professionals were crucial for providing the information, confirmation and insights required for us to complete, polish and refine our searches.
-Interviewing them enabled us to better understand how policies were implemented; the role of different organisations involved in disaster management (e.g. municipalities, local resilience forums, schools, national civil protection organisations, voluntary organisations); and explore the assumptions made about children/young people.
+Interviewing them enabled us to better understand how policies were implemented; the role of different organisations involved in disaster management (e.g. municipalities, local resilience forums, schools, national civil protection organisations, voluntary organisations, citizen groups, researchers, etc.); and explore the assumptions made about children/young people.

 As a result of this, we were able to collect specific programs, projects and policy documents in which children and young people were actively involved in disaster management.
-We could also discuss with practitioners some of the preliminary scoping findings and the role children and young people should have within disaster management in each country.